I remember specifically how I would always soothe myself with food.

 But in a way, it does.

-It also helped me understand how those patterns can be overcome and reshaped.
+It also helped me understand how those patterns can be reshaped and overcome.

 On top of that, I have a certification in Nutritional Therapy and have successfully helped multiple families help their kids lose weight.